callmecavs/tail-end/README.md

 node.classList.add('will-animate')
 ```

-For usage with `async`/`await` you can pass in a function - that triggers the event - directly.
+For usage with `async`/`await` you can pass in a function as the second parameter.
+The function will be called after the event listener is bound, and passed the `node`.

 ```javascript
 import { transitionEnd } from 'tail-end'